 1. They cannot stop giggling because they cannot help it

-Even if they hate it, your children will be giggling helplessly and would not be able to tell you that they are not enjoying it.
+Even if they hate it, your children will be giggling helplessly and will not be able to tell you that they are not enjoying it.
 The laughter that occurs with tickling is reflexive and is not the same as what happens after listening to a good joke (4).

 2. It violates their right to bodily autonomy